sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ## 6. Model Comparison{#modelcomparison}

 To compare the multiple models, we have done manual K-Fold cross validation with consistent folds as shown in the prior sections.
-Figure 3 shows the variation of Bingo Classification Accuracy and 1-Away Classification Accuracy across the revenue buckets as well as the overall accuracies.
+The following figure shows the variation of Bingo Classification Accuracy and 1-Away Classification Accuracy across the revenue buckets as well as the overall accuracies.

 ![**Figure 3: Model Comparison - Bingo and One Away Classification Accuracy**](/images/ModelComparison.png)

-In Figure 4, we can observe how the classification accuracy is pretty high towards the extreme revenue buckets but it becomes extremely hard for the models to distinguish between the revenue buckets in the intermediate ranges.
+ We can observe how the classification accuracy is pretty high towards the extreme revenue buckets but it becomes extremely hard for the models to distinguish between the revenue buckets in the intermediate ranges as shown below.

 ![**Figure 4: Model Comparison - Bingo Classification Accuracy**](/images/ModelComparison_2.png)